ScalABM/agora/README.md

 # markets-sandbox

 A sandbox for building and testing scalable implementations of various market micro-structures.
+The `markets-sandbox` extends the functionality of the `contracts-sandbox`.

 ## Some ideas for an API for scalable markets...
+In some abstract sense a `MarketLike` institution can be thought of as a function that takes as an input some `ContractLike` object (i.e., ask and bid orders) and returns a sequence of other `ContractLike` objects (i.e., filled or matched orders).
+There are many different types of `MarketLike` institutions: continuous double auctions, call auctions, posted offer, bilateral negotiation, etc.  Each of these various market institutions corresponds to a different functional form that operates on `ContractLike` objects.

 The Markets API explicitly defines various dis-equilibrium adjustment processes by which markets are cleared (i.e.,  prices and quantities are determined).
 It is important to be clear about the definition of the term "market clearing."
 Oxford Dictionary of Economics defines "market clearing" as follows: